julianfl0w/Deism/README.md

 <sup>0</sup> Following covenent theology, our lineage consists of:
 - The First Testament, a covenent of works made with Adam
 - The Second Testament, a covenent of grace made by Jesus
-- The Third Testament, a covenent of reciprocity made by Julian
+- The Third Testament, a covenent of love made by Julian